fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 2. Open the URL that the command outputs in your VM, download and install the configuration profile.

 #### Testing DEP enrollment

+> NOTE: Currently this is not possible for M1 Mac machines.

 1. Create a DEP profile with: